deadalusai/rust-for-csharp-developers/demo.md

 Finally, `collect` packages the results of the iteration into a collection.
 In this case Rust infers that the collection should be a `Vec<String>`, based on the return type of the function.

+## Demo 5 - Getting closer

+`read_file` is now pretty tight, but it's doing something naughty - ignoring errors which occure during the read process.

+If the file is lost somehow before we collect the results, then read_file happily returns an empty vector.

+Let's introduce something new: the `try!` macro.

+This new version is very similar to our original "unwrap" code, but instead of unwrap, we're using the `try!` macro.

+Whenever we need to unwrap a Result, we use the try! macro to do so.

+See: `demo5_try.rs`.

+The try! macro is defined something like this - the Ok branch resolves to the value, while the Err branch resolves to an Early Return.

+So when we try! to unwrap an Err, instead of panicking we simply pass that error back up to the calling code.